-Praxisfestivalen is an international platform for artistic practice and improvisation as performing art.
+Praxisfestivalen is an international platform for practicing dance and choreography.
 The festival is a venue for professional performance artists, dancers, actors and movers who want to delve into dedicated time of research, curiosity, exploration, discussion and reflection.
 Is is an arena for different perspectives of working with a responsive body, present mind and spontaneous decision-making, and a space for going beyond the present limits and opening up for new questions and directions.

 During one week the festival offer workshops, seminar, artist talks and performances.
 The festival has been an important artistic platform initiating and focusing on knowledge, techniques and methods, and how to discuss improvisation as a performance practice and discipline of today.
 Also, as an international meeting point for creative research new artistic collaborations has been established.